pluu2/JaxNetwork/README.md

 ### Notes:
 ----

-- The optimizer used in the basic implementation is SGD.
+- The optimizer used in the basic implementation is small-batch-SGD.
 - ~~I have coded a much more barebones implementation of a ANN with VMAP.
 It will be uploaded soon.~~
 - A barebones implementation of MNIST is uploaded.
 I ran into an issue with a OOM warning on GPU.
 According to Jax documentation it happens when you import tensorflow with GPU enabled.
 Tf automatically allocates memory.
 Since the example only uses tf to dataload mnist, I have forced tf to utilize CPU only.
+- I have completed a implementation of a CNN, and have successfully trained on CIFAR-10(61.75%), Fashion_MNIST(90.53%), and MNIST (99.03%) datasets

 ### To do: